atxdevops/dodatx-food/README.md

 * Franklin BBQ - Arguably the best Texas style BBQ in the world.  but is it worth a 4-5 hour wait ?
 Let us know if you brave the lines.

-* Stiles Switch - Pretty good barbecue here,  fairly close to the Marchesa so definitely worth a mention.
+* Stiles Switch - Pretty good barbecue here, definitely worth a mention.

 * LA BBQ - Great BBQ,  almost as good as Franklin,  no 4 hour lines.